+For Example:

-For Example: 32t Tipper: 10 deliveries/day during first 4 weeks Skip loader: 2 deliveries/week during first 10 weeks Artic: plant and tower crane delivery at start of project, 1 delivery/day during main construction phase project 18t flatbed: 2 deliveries/week for duration of project 3.5t van: 2 deliveries/day for duration of project b.
+32t Tipper: 10 deliveries/day during first 4 weeks Skip loader: 2 deliveries/week during first 10 weeks construction phase project

+Artic: plant and tower crane delivery at start of project, 1 delivery/day during main

+18t flatbed: 2 deliveries/week for duration of project 3.5t van: 2 deliveries/day for duration of project

+A construction program is yet to be established but will be on the appointment of a principal contractor.
+At this stage, it has been assumed that a 7.5tonne/8m van will be used. b.
 Cumulative affects of construction traffic servicing multiple sites should be minimised where possible.
 Please provide details of other developments in the local area or on the route that might require deliveries coordination between two or more sites.
 This is particularly relevant for sites in very constrained locations.

-A construction program is yet to be established but will be on the appointment of a principal contractor.
-At this stage, it is reasonable to assume that there is potential for all of the above vehicles to attend the site during construction.

-c.
+No other development is presently expected on Windmill Road and thus there is not believed to be any cumulative construction traffic impacts. c.
 Please provide swept path analyses for constrained manoeuvres along the proposed route.
 These are located in Appendix A.